cortexapps/solutions/tools/troubleshoot/customer-instructions.md

 This document covers how you can generate one.

-## Download & Install Troubleshoot Framework
+## Download & Install The Troubleshoot Framework

 To help us collect all the information we need, we are leveraging the [Troubleshoot](https://troubleshoot.sh/) open source project.
 To create a support bundle we'll need to download and install the binary along with a yaml spec that includes what to collect.